protontypes/continuous-reforestation/README.md

             enterpriseid: "cd7cedcd"
             user: ${{ github.actor }}
             treecount: 10
-            projectid: "14442771" #  This project ID can be used to have your trees planted where they are needed the most, so this is a great ID to use by default when making the API call
+            projectid: "14442771" #  This project ID can be used to have your trees planted where they are needed the most, so this is a great ID to use by default when making the API call.
             production: "true"

       - name: Response of digitalhumani.com RaaS API